 Research as a Creative Process

-“Art as a Means of Historical Inquiry” brings together artists and historians in multidisciplinary collaborations.
+“Art as a Means of Historical Inquiry” brings together artists and historians in multidisciplinary conversations.
 Participants experiment with historiographical and artistic research methods to explore new perspectives and ask new questions.
 With these new points of view, we return to our respective fields and rethink research as a creative process.

 We explore, for example, how the meanings of spatial relations have been mapped differently across cultures and times, and how creative experimentation with cartographic styles can sharpen our analytic understanding of historical maps.
 We ask how abstract academic concepts can be rendered in different medialities, and how these medialities help us experience the meaning of words.
 We explore how collective historical writing exercises alert us to voice, perspective and positionality as creative choices.
 Such experimental exploration instigates a cognitive process that strengthens theoretical literacy and the rigorous quality of student-led research in the humanities.

-Jil Rissi‘s seminar project “(De)Colonization through Greenlandic Lenses: an Artistic Approach to History” wins the university-wide UZH Semester Prize for fall 2024.
+Jil Rissi wins the UZH Semester Prize for fall 2024.

-Jil’s excellent paper engages with the Greenlandic past by studying and curating the work of indigenous photographers from three centuries.
+Jil’s excellent paper “(De)Colonization through Greenlandic Lenses: an Artistic Approach to History” engages with the Greenlandic past by studying and curating the work of indigenous photographers from three centuries.
 Her project makes several interesting contributions to the current state of research.
 By bringing to life abstract issues of representation in postcolonial contexts through the curation of documentary and artistic photography, Jil has successfully explored a complex humanities problem in a multidisciplinary way.
 Besides a rigorously argued seminar paper, Jil also constructed a three-dimensional installation that makes questions of archival formation, perspective and positionality tangible in an exhibition environment––thus developing an original analytical method at the intersection of history, museum studies, and creative arts.

 Jil has conducted an impressive research effort on a little-known topic.
 Her work is timely and relevant beyond the academe: it engages actively and critically with the nature of memory in Kalaallit Nunaat / Greenland, and it even makes a contribution to recent controversies on the evaluation of Danish colonialism.